pingcap/tidb/docs/design/2020-08-04-global-index.md

 p1_idxB_23
 ```

-Because index entries is built on different partition, uniqueness of index is broken.
+Because index entries are built on different partitions, the uniqueness of the index is broken.
 So, In MySQL and current TiDB, these indexes are not allowed.

 ## Proposal

 ### Overview

-This document proposes to support global index for partitioned tables.
+This document proposes to support the global index for partitioned tables.
 Global index use `tableID` instead of `partitionID`  as the prefix of  index entries.
-Since all entries in the partitioned table use same prefix, it can ensure index entries is unique in whole table, so that removing the constraint in partitioned tables indexes.
+Since all entries in a partitioned table use the same prefix, it can ensure index entry is unique in the whole table, thus removing the constraint in partitioned tables indexes.

 ### Encoding

 #### Index key-value Layout

-We want global index entry keys begin with `TableID`, so we have add `PartitionID` to another place.
+We want global index entry keys to begin with `TableID`, so we have to add `PartitionID` to another place.
 New index encoding layout:

 ```
 Key: tableID_indexID_ColumnValues